 Dr. Bruce Lipton and other big names agree stress leads to illness

-Dr. Bruce Lipton, a well-known cell biologist, stated stress is the cause of at least 95% of all illness and disease.
+Dr. Bruce Lipton, a well-known cell biologist, stated stress is the cause of at least 95% of all illnesses and diseases.

 - U.S. Federal Government